 Population studies of genetic markers such as HLA variation and mitochondrial DNA have been used to understand human origins, demographic and migration history.
 Recently, diversity on the nonrecombining portion of the Y chromosome (NRY) has been applied to the study of human history.
 Since NRY is passed from father to son without recombination, polymorphisms in this region are valuable for investigating male-mediated gene flow and for complementing maternally based studies of mtDNA.
 Haplotypes constructed from Y-chromosome markers were used to trace the paternal origins of Korean.
-By using 38 Y chromosome single nucleotide polymorphism markers, we analyzed the genetic structure of 195 Korean males.
+By using 38 Y chromosome single nucleotide polymorphism markers, the genetic structure of 195 Korean males was analyzed.

 The Korean males were characterized by a diverse set of 4 haplogroups (Groups IV, V, VII, X) and 14 haplotypes that were also present in Chinese.